-HIGHWAY LIGHTS - Mounted on the inside of each transom lift arm mount (two total) is a halogen driving lamp (fig. 4.64, item 2).
+HIGHWAY LIGHTS - Mounted on the cab and on the transom mount is two each trapezoid driving lamps (fig. 4.64, item 1 and 2).
 Use these lights when traveling on a public road at night.
-Turn them on by twisting the light lever (fig. 4.62) to the first "ON" position (fig. 4.65B).
+Turn them on using the rocker switch on the steering pedestal (fig. 4.62).

-FIELD LIGHTS - Mounted on the outside of each transom lift arm mount (two total) is a halogen field lamp (fig. 4.64, item 3).
-The front of the cab also houses two halogen field lamps (fig. 4.64, item 1).
+FIELD LIGHTS - The front of the cab also houses four trapezoid field lamps (fig. 4.64, item 3).
 Use these lights when operating in a field after dark.
-Turn them on by twisting the light switch to the second "ON" position (fig. 4.65A).
+Turn them on by pressing rocker switchs located on the upper right cab headliner (4.65).
 Turn them off when entering a public roadway.

-The highway or field lights are operational when the light switch is in either the up or down position (fig. 4.63).
-The ignition key does not have to be on in order to operate the highway or field lights, but extended use without the engine operating to charge the battery is not recommended.
+The highway or field lights are operational when the light switch is pushed in the up position (fig. 4.63).
+The ignition key does not have to be on in order to operate the highway lights but does have to be on to operate field lights.
+Extended use without the engine operating to charge the battery is not recommed.